-Following the BP auditing approach, we have identified three key business processes for our sample firm which include ordering, receiving, and voucher payment processes.
+Following the BP auditing approach, the three key business processes for the obtained sample were ordering, receiving, and voucher payment processes.
 The analytical procedures component of the CA system is based on benchmarks which model the interrelationships between these processes.
 A critical issue in modeling business processes analytically is the choice of BP metrics.
 The traditional accounting choice has been the use of financial measures (e.g., dollar amounts), driven in the first place by the reliance on ledger entries as the primary source of data.
-In an unconstrained data environment, however, modeling business processes can also be undertaken using use of other types of nonfinancial metrics such as physical measurements or document counts.
+In a data environment where disaggregate data is available, however, modeling business processes can also be undertaken using other types of non-financial metrics such as physical measurements or document counts.
 The dollar amounts of each transaction or the number of transactions processed can also be used.
-In our study the transaction item quantity is selected as our BP metric.
-There is, of course, no conceptual reason why analytical procedures cannot utilize multiple metrics to examine transaction flows.
+In this study the transaction item quantity is selected as the BP metric.
+There is no conceptual reason why analytical procedures cannot utilize multiple metrics to examine transaction flows.
 Auditing on different metrics would enable auditors to detect a more diverse set of patterns of firm behavior.